govalues/decimal/README.md

   such as overflow or division by zero.
 - **Simple String Representation** - Decimals are represented without the complexities of scientific or engineering notation.
-- **Testing** - Fuzz testing is used to cross-validate arithmetic operations against both the [cockroachdb] and [shopspring] decimal packages.
+- **Correctness** - Fuzz testing is used to cross-validate arithmetic operations against both the [cockroachdb] and [shopspring] decimal packages.

 ## Getting Started